Drabc/Url-Shortener/README.md

 ### Backend

-- Ability for users to create urls
+- Clean up deps by adding composition folder
+- Log out endpoint
-- Separate persistence into anon (redis, fs) vs auth (mongo, postgres).
-Rework client types, update docker compose to only require what is needed, update configs to only require what is needed
+- Rework client types, update docker compose to only require what is needed, update configs to only require what is needed
+- Add integration tests
 - Rate limits anonymous vs account
-- Add integration tests
 - Write proper README
 - Fold in migration initial setup

 #### Stretch
 - Abstract SQL into pgClient
+- Add cache for auth short urls (redis)
 - Add migration helpers e.g. create-db, migrate, etc (prod should auto migrate while dev should be triggered)
 - Add file system repo as a counterpart to Redis
 - Add different code generation strategies